hackerdud3/PrepPalBot/README.md

 5. Submit a pull request to the main repository.

 ## Credits
-Career Coach is developed by [Your Name] and [Contributors].
-It is built using LangChain, an open-source library for natural language processing in Python, and Streamlit, a framework for building interactive web applications with Python.
+Career Coach is developed by [Nandhi Kanti Vinay Kumaar].
+It leveraages Retrieval Augmented Generation, built using GPT, LangChain framework, an open-source library for natural language processing in Python, and Streamlit.

 ## License
 This project is licensed under the [MIT License](LICENSE).